AHeroicLlama/Mappalachia/User_Guides/First_map.md

 ### Previewing and sharing the map
 You can pan and zoom this map preview by left-clicking and dragging, or using the scroll wheel respectively (or equivalent touch gestures).<br/>
 Double-clicking the map (or selecting Map > View) will open the preview in full in your default image viewer, which may provide an easier viewing experience.<br/>
-In order to export and share the map, navigate to Map > Export to File.
-Then simply provide a location and file name.<br/>
+In order to export and share the map, navigate to Map > Export To File.<br/>
-The images are lightly compressed to main good quality while keeping the file size low enough to easily share online.
+For sharing images online, it is recommended to leave 'Use recommended settings' ticked.